Kthombare2005/Kthombare2005/README.md

 - 👋 Hi, I’m Ketan Thombare
 - 👀 I’m interested in Full Stack Development.
-- 🌱 I’m currently learning languages wwhich are necessary for Full Stack Development.
+- 🌱 I’m currently learning languages which are necessary for Full Stack Development.
 - 💞️ I’m looking to collaborate on Open Source Projects to improve my skills as well as to become an asset for an organization.
 - 📫 How to reach me on my mail Id "ketancode14@gmail.com"